Database6 min read

 Yes, since MongoDB 4.0.
 Multi-document transactions work across collections and databases in replica sets.
 However, for many use cases, embedding related data in a single document avoids the need for transactions.

-Try NoSQL Explorer for free
+Try Database Explorer for free